 A week with nothing but water, a couple small jars of preserves, a couple eggs stolen from nests, and whatever nuts and roots I could render to edibility.
 And that one caterpillar.
 I guess I should have been happy to be exiled in summer instead of winter, but that happiness really only got me as far as ‘starving and miserable’ instead of ‘dead’.

-So of course I overcooked the shit out of the meat, but as I learned, when you were that hungry, even charred meat was amazing beyond words.
+So of course I overcooked the shit out of the meat, but as I learned, when you were that hungry, even blackened, dry meat was amazing beyond words.
 Having enough food to tear a bite off with my teeth, even if it was only basically pig-flavored leather at the hands of my cooking, it was still heaven.
 And I had enough food for days, if it kept.
 Which…I didn’t know if it would, but I would just keep cooking and eating until I couldn’t anymore.

 An hour later found me bloated and happy, a full stomach, a warm campfire, a comfy…if dusty and claustrophobic shelter, and a beautiful sunset over an endless sea of pine in front of me.
-Feeling like that, it was hard not to be optimistic, and hope, something I’d lost grasp of along the way, seemed to flood back into my being, the reminder that some days would be full of pig and happiness, even if other days I was contemplating eating handfuls of dirt just to put something in my stomach.
+Feeling like that, it was hard not to be optimistic, and hope, something I’d lost grasp of along the way, seemed to flood back into my being.
+The reminder that some days would be full of pig and happiness, even if other days I was contemplating eating handfuls of dirt just to put something in my stomach.

 Maybe this could work out.
 Maybe I could stretch this into some ideal camping trip.
 Make myself a real bow, shoot a bird out of the sky for supper, make myself a nice hat to keep the sun off my neck, that kind of thing.

 I smiled stupidly, putting out my fire and carting the remaining cooked boar inside for safekeeping as I prepared to go down for sleep before I had to navigate the rusted labyrinth of my house in pitch blackness.